Amy Coney Barrett becomes 1st Notre Dame grad, faculty member to be nominated for Supreme Court

 RELATED: Supreme Court nominee: What happens after Trump announces his choice?

-"They want another vote on the Supreme Court for their lawsuit to overturn the Affordable Care Act."

-"Trump and the Senate Republicans are focused on jamming through this nomination in a transparent grab for power," Senator Tammy Duckworth added.
+"Trump and the Senate Republicans are focused on jamming through this nomination in a transparent grab for power," Sen. Tammy Duckworth added.

 "The senators are dug in," said ABC7 Political Analyst Laura Washington.
 "The Democratic senators are not going to support this candidate no matter what.
 The Republican senators already have the votes."